About Us

 President

 Appointed president in 2014, Ms. Lennon has worked with the Board of Trustees and the Leadership Team to expand Mercy’s academic offerings and renew its 26-acre campus.
-More than $11 million of facility investments, funded through major gifts and grants, include modern classroom spaces, the Sister Marie Foley College Counseling Center, the Sisters of Mercy Athletic Complex, modern HVAC systems, and new reception areas that reflect our commitment to hospitality.
+More than $14 million of facility and programmatic investments, funded through major gifts and grants, include modern classroom spaces, the Sister Marie Foley College Counseling Center, the Sisters of Mercy Athletic Complex, modern HVAC systems, and a college-style Dining Hall, reflecting our commitment to hospitality.
 There is more to come!

 Mercy High School Baltimore is a sponsored ministry of the Institute of the Sisters of Mercy of the Americas and is a member of Mercy Education.